2005 Amman bombings: Suspects

 Jordanian police initially stated that there were at least four attackers (the fourth, a female, was later captured), including a couple.
 A number of Iraqis were among the more than 100 suspects who were arrested in the following days.
 Police claimed to have found maps that were used in planning the attack.
 On 12 November, Jordan's Deputy Prime Minister Marwan Muasher confirmed that the attackers were Iraqi and that there were only three suicide bombers.

 On 13 November, King Abdullah announced the arrest of a woman believed to be a fourth would-be suicide bomber, whose explosive belt failed to detonate.
 The three dead suicide bombers were identified, and their names were announced by Deputy Prime Minister Muasher.
 They were Ali Hussein Ali al-Shamari (SAS Radisson), Rawad Jassem Mohammed Abed (Grand Hyatt), and Safaa Mohammed Ali (Days Inn).
 The woman in custody was identified as Sajida Mubarak Atrous al-Rishawi.
 She was married to al-Shamari and intended to blow herself up at the Radisson.
 Muasher also said that she was the sister of a close aide of Abu Musab al-Zarqawi.
 Rishawi was executed in February 2015 in response to the murder of Jordanian air force pilot Muath al-Kasasbeh by ISIL.

 Perpetrators

-An internet statement released the day after claimed that the bombers were: Abu Khabib, Abu Muaz, Abu Omaira and Om Omaira, all Iraqis.
+An internet statement released the day after claimed that the bombers were Abu Khabib, Abu Muaz, Abu Omaira, and Om Omaira, all Iraqis.

 Al-Qaeda in Iraq immediately claimed the attack on a website, saying they were trying to hit "American and Israeli intelligence and other Western European governments".
+AQI leader Abu Musab al-Zarqawi claimed the hotels were "playgrounds for Jewish terrorists."

 The Radisson hotel was previously an Islamist target during the 2000 millennium attack plots.
 Jordanian police foiled the original attempt after arresting Khadr Abu Hoshar, a Palestinian militant, along with 15 others on 12 December 1999.
 It is believed that some of the hotels are frequented by American, Israeli, and European military contractors, journalists, business people, and diplomats, and the city itself has long been described as a "gateway" for Westerners into Baghdad and Iraq at large, leading many to entertain the possibility of a connection between the Amman bombings and the War in Iraq.